Quick All Purpose Marinade for Proteins or Veggies

 Prep and mix the ingredients.

-Finely chop or crush the shallots and garlic and place them in a vessel for marinating your protein or vegetables.
+Finely chop or crush the shallots and garlic and place them in a non-reactive container for marinating your protein or vegetables, such as a zip-top bag, plastic container, stainless steel bowl, or glass dish.
+Add the oil, vinegar, salt, pepper, and smoked paprika, then mix everything together until well combined.

 Step 2